metwadsprite/Y3S2-Project/TechnicalReport.md

 Therefore, the web applications will be implemented to run on the server side as much as possible.
 Also, it is required to test the application using different platforms, connection speeds, screen settings, colors/graphics, and browsers.

- 1. The system shall be in compliance with all Accessibility, Web Design, and Security Policies applicable.
+ 1. The system shall be in compliance with all Accessibility[1], Web Design, and Security[2] and Privacy[3] Policies applicable.

  2. The system shall use the current corporate standard Microsoft SQL Server database engine.